Instructions: back to home page

 (d) none of these

-- In walls or ceilings
+In walls or ceilings constructed

-rings, extension rings, or listed extenders must _____.
+extension rings, or listed extenders must _____.

 (a) be flush with the surface